Lagertonne/wireguard-on-namespaces/README.md

 Purpose: Create the desired namespace.
 Will be called by a systemd-Unit.
 It will also create a veth-Interface to handle communication in and out the namespace.
 The IP in the container is `10.147.143.2/24`, on the host `10.147.143.1/24`

-Configuration needed: None, if you are happy wit the IPs and the Namespace-Name "vpn".
+Configuration needed: No, if you are happy with the IPs and the Namespace-Name "vpn".

 ### create-ns-vpn.service